Prayers for those seeking refuge

 Our diocesan work with refugees is dynamic and diversified as we try to respond to specific needs of those who are forcibly displaced.

-When there is an emergency, such as the current situation in Ukraine or the recent events in Afghanistan, we liaise with foodbanks, clothes banks, toddlers’ banks, and other agencies to jointly provide for what is needed.
+When there is an emergency, we liaise with foodbanks, clothes banks, toddlers’ banks, and other agencies to jointly provide for what is needed.

-Food, clothes, toys and toiletries are very important necessities preserving the dignity of people.
+Food, clothes, toys and toiletries are necessities which preserves people's dignity.
 However, how can we best respond to the spiritual needs of evacuees, asylum seekers and refugees?
 In the economy of solidarity and support, we have created a Prayerbank.

-Our Diocesan Prayerbank aims to offer a personalised space for spiritual healing and comfort for evacuees, refugees, and asylum seekers.
-It allows for a space where prayers are offered and received.
+Our Prayerbank offers a personalised space for spiritual healing and comfort for evacuees, refugees, and asylum seekers.
+It is a space where prayers are offered and received.

 The Prayerbank might also be very helpful in times of tension and discouragement for those in our parishes working with refugees and the marginalised.
 It will remind us that we are not alone.

-We are calling for prayers coming from anyone and anywhere in our Church family.
+We are calling for prayers from anyone in our church family.
 Prayers for children and young people are so desperately needed

 Please send your prayers to Domenica, your Kent Refugee Officer at firstname.lastname@example.org